-Five NNRTIS (delavirdine [DLV], DOR, EFV, etravirine [ETR], nevirapine [NVP], and RPV) are currently approved by the FDA for the treatment of HIV when used in combination with other ARV drugs.
+Five NNRTIs (delavirdine [DLV], DOR, EFV, etravirine [ETR], NVP, and RPV) are currently approved by FDA for the treatment of HIV when used in combination with other ARV drugs.

 NNRTI-based regimens have demonstrated virologic potency and durability.
-The major disadvantages of currently available NNRTIs (especially EFV and RPV) are the prevalence of NNRTI-resistant viral strains in ART-naive patients and the drugs' low barrier for the development of resistance.
-Resistance testing should be performed to guide therapy selection for ART-naive patients (see Drug-Resistance Testing).
+The major disadvantages of currently available NNRTIs (especially EFV and RPV) are the prevalence of NNRTI-resistant viral strains in ART-naive patients135 and the drugs' low barrier for the development of resistance.
+Resistance testing should be performed before initiation of an NNRTI-based regimen in ART-naive patients.
 High-level resistance to all NNRTIs (except ETR or DOR) may occur with a single mutation.
-In RPV-treated patients, the presence of RPV resistance mutations at virologic failure may confer cross-resistance to other NNRTIs, including ETR.
-DOR-, EFV-, and RPV-based regimens are now categorized as Recommended Initial Regimens in Certain Clinical Situations for ART-naive patients.
+In RPV-treated patients, the presence of RPV resistance mutations at virologic failure may confer cross-resistance to other NNRTIs, including ETR. ^{136,137} DOR-, EFV-, and RPV-based regimens are now categorized as Recommended Initial Regimens in Certain Clinical Situations for ART-naive patients.